 All moviegoers drive significant incremental spend but differ when it comes to their preferred brands.
 For example: Delta, T-Mobile, and McDonald’s received an incremental sales lift from attendees of Doctor Strange.
 Amazon, United Airlines and Disney received incremental sales lift from attendees of Top Gun: Maverick.

 Indeed, the report found that moviegoers are highly active consumers, demonstrating twice the spending compared to non-moviegoers across categories such as retail, dining, travel and automotive.
 Regardless of what day the attendees went to the movies, these consumers spent more at bars and restaurants and on sporting goods, apparel and digital content than those who stay home.

-“The data has validated what we have always known — that moviegoers have their wallets out and are spending more than non-moviegoers, with their preferred brands,” said Manu Singh, SVP insights, analytics and sales data strategy, at NCM, in a statement.
+“The data has validated what we have always known — that moviegoers have their wallets out and are spending more than non-moviegoers, with their preferred brands,” Manu Singh, SVP of insights, analytics and sales data strategy at NCM, said in a statement.